UCLL-PR2/exercises/01-basic-python/05-strings/02-generate-git-script/explanations.md

 where all four occurrence of `id` are replaced by the argument.

-We don't provide a JavaScript version: this exercise relies on functionality that is not readily available in JavaScript.

 ## Multiline strings

 The exercise expects you to produce a multiline string.
 While it is certainly doable to put everything into a long string using `\n` to separate lines, this approach is unacceptably prone to errors.
 Instead, we insist on having the ability to drop the string as-is directly into our code with minimal modifications.
 Readability and correctness are of paramount importance; you shouldn't be making any concessions regarding these.

 Python supports multiline strings.
 Instead of using `"..."` as string delimiters, use `"""..."""`.
 You can also prefix them with `f` so as to activate string interpolation.

 ## String-Related Functionality